 The questions we typically ask people to answer in advance of the initial meeting with our clergy are the following:

-At this stage, if you feel that King's Chapel is a good fit for your wedding service, then the process continues and the date is yours.
+At this stage, if you and King's Chapel feel this is a good fit for your wedding service, then the process continues and the date is yours.
 Between this initial meeting and the ceremony, the clergy officiant will meet with you three times to discuss your relationship (what is great about it and what its challenges are) and to plan the details of the wedding service.